pratyut121/Customer-Segmentation/README.md

 Mid Value: In the middle of everything.
 Often using our platform (but not as much as our High Values), fairly frequent and generates moderate revenue.

 High Value: The group we don’t want to lose.
 High Revenue, Frequency and low Inactivity.

+Case 2:
+Here we will follow the following steps:

+Business Case

+Data Preparation

+Segmentation with K-means Clustering

+Hyperparameter Tuning

+Visualization and Interpretation of the Results